-\$50.00 PER SCOUT - Due in the Council Service Center by March 1, 2019.
+\$50.00 PER SCOUT - Due in the Council Service Center by March 5, 2021.

-The troop will receive the discounted fee to be paid in full by May 3, 2019 for the number of Scouts that the Troop has paid \$50 for by this date.
-Exception will be Arrow of Light Scouts moving to the troop; they will receive the discounted price until May 3rd This fee is necessary to hold the troop campsite and is credited toward the remaining balance.
-The fee is NON-REFUNDABLE but is transferable.
+The troop will receive the discounted fee to be paid in full by May 7, 2021 for the number of Scouts that the Troop has paid \$50 for by this date.
+Exception will be Arrow of Light-Scouts moving to the Troop; they will receive the discounted price until May7th, this fee is necessary to hold the troop campsite and is credited toward the remaining balance.
+The fee is NON-REFUNDABLE but is transferable to a New Scout added to the Camp Roster.